 President Joe Biden’s plan for student loan forgiveness is official, but borrowers still have more questions than answers.

-And there’s one question, in particular, that’s top of mind for borrowers: When can borrowers who qualify for $10,000 or $20,000 in student loan forgiveness expect their debt to be canceled?
+And there’s one question, in particular, that’s top of mind for borrowers: When will borrowers who qualify for $10,000 or $20,000 in student loan forgiveness get their debt to be canceled?

 Answering Your Student Loan Questions